‘We may never know why’: Family of 5 dead in NC murder-suicide, police say - NewsBreak

 HIGH POINT, N.C. ( WGHP ) — Five people were killed over the weekend in a secluded North Carolina neighborhood in what police believe was a murder-suicide.

-It was initially reported that three children and two adults were killed Saturday morning at a home in High Point, but police later clarified that one of the victims was 18, therefore an adult.WATCH: Interview with HPPD Captain Matt Truitt on High Point murder-suicide investigation
+It was initially reported that three children and two adults were killed Saturday morning at a home in High Point, but police later clarified that one of the victims was 18, therefore an adult.ALSO ON WJBF: Identified: Burned body found in Aiken County July 2022

 Neighbors said they woke up Saturday to two people banging on their doors and ringing their doorbells asking for help, saying someone was trying to kill them.